djaus2/BruceEckel.github.io/_posts/2017-09-11-a-possible-solution-to-the-open-source-problem.md

 ---
 layout: post
 published: true
-title: A Possible Solution To The Open Source Problem
+title: A Possible Solution To The Open Source Funding Problem
 ---

 William Gross has posted [Give Away Your Code, But Never Your